Broker Check

 Do I Know How to Maintain the Asset?

 This issue is less common, but worth mentioning.
-If you own investment accounts that include exotic investment vehicles, you may wish to have the more financially savvy party be awarded those assets.
+If you own investment accounts that include exotic investments, you may wish to have the more financially savvy party be awarded those assets.

-This can include unintended tax bills if they decide to sell the asset later, or unexpected losses provoking a sale under adverse conditions.
+This can include unintended tax bills if they decide to sell investments later, or unexpected losses provoking a sale under stress.

 Bottom line: if you don’t understand it and it can’t be easily explained to you, think hard before agreeing to take it in a settlement.